• Skip to primary navigation

 • Reheat: Warm the mixture on the stovetop over low-medium heat until it reaches your desired temperature.
 Don’t forget to keep stirring it!

-• Make ahead: You can make the chai concentrate and cardamom syrup ahead of time.
+• Make ahead: You can make the chai concentrate or simple syrups ahead of time.
 Just keep them in the fridge until you’re ready to make your next matcha chai latte.

 A tall glass of iced matcha chai latte with straw, next to whole spices.